Georgefwm/mandlebrot_explorer/README.md

 # Mandlebrot Explorer
-Mandlebrot rendering app that utilises fragment shader for fast approximation.
+Mandlebrot rendering app that utilises a fragment shader for fast approximation.
 Uses a simple escape time algorithm at higher zoom levels, and a perturbation theory based algorithm for zooming much deeper (switch with space bar).

 ## Key Binds